fossasia/susper.com/README.md

 ## Components and Technology

 This is a search front-end for YaCy.
-Retrieval of search results using YaCys search API and display using AJAX technology.
+Retrieval of search results using YaCy search API and display using AJAX technology.

 * Solr, JSON(P) and JavaScript / backbone.js - driven